 The nursing school at Loma Linda University is a private not-for-profit institution located in Loma Linda, California.
 Its nursing programs are accredited by ACEN, ACME, CCNE and COA.

-Degree types you can earn at Loma Linda University include Adult Gerontology Primary Care Nurse Practitioner, Family Nurse Practitioner, Neonatal Nurse Practitioner, Pediatric Primary Care Nurse Practitioner, Psychiatric-Mental Health Nurse Practitioner and Registered Nursing, and the school provides it offerings to students via campus, hybrid and online formats.
-The level of nursing programs offered to nursing students include Associate, Bachelor, BSN to DNP, Doctor of Nursing, LPN to BSN, Master, MSN to DNP and Post Master's NP Certificate level degrees.
+Degree types you can earn at Loma Linda University include Adult Gerontology Primary Care Nurse Practitioner, Family Nurse Practitioner, Neonatal Nurse Practitioner, Pediatric Primary Care Nurse Practitioner, Psychiatric-Mental Health Nurse Practitioner and Registered Nursing, and the school provides its offerings to students via campus, hybrid and online formats.
+The level of nursing programs offered to nursing students include Associate Degree, Bachelor Degree, BSN to DNP, Doctor of Nursing, LPN to BSN, Master Degree, MSN to DNP and Post Master's NP Certificate level degrees.

-Out of 134 nursing schools in California, the nursing program at Loma Linda University ranks #10 in the state, and out of more than 1,700 nursing programs nationally, it ranks #266.
-It's 3-year average NCLEX passing rate is 92.00%, giving the Loma Linda University an overall grade of A.
+Out of 134 nursing schools in California, the nursing program at Loma Linda University ranks #32 in the state, and out of more than 1,700 nursing programs nationally, it ranks #264.
+It's 3-year average NCLEX-RN passing rate is 90.90%, giving the Loma Linda University an overall grade of A.

 Nursing Program Stats at a Glance for Loma Linda University

 - NCLEX-RN Passing Rate Average: 90.90%

 - California State Rank: 32

 Online Nursing Programs Liked by California Nurses